2024

 Step 3: Offer Letter

-Important goal: Communicate your gratitude and happiness that your top candidate chose you from many other possible employers.
+Goal: Communicate your gratitude and happiness that your top candidate chose you from many other possible employers.

 Hiring an employee is already an indication that you find the person and their expertise valuable.
 Nevertheless, it would help if you went the extra mile to create enthusiasm and warmth.
 A carefully written message is the perfect way to let hired employees know that you are eager to work with them.